Stalking Behavior: You Might be a Stalker if…

 The Age of Creepiness

 When we broke down stalking targets by age, the youngest group we surveyed (people aged 18 to 24 years old) said they stalked their friends more than any other group.
 Non-romantic friendships are especially important to college-aged adults as they strive to find their place in the larger social community.
-This could explain why friends are common targets of stalky behavior by this age group.
+This aligns with research showing that young adults place exceptional importance on peer relationships and social validation.

 Among those aged 25 to 64 years old, significant others and exes were most likely to be sneakily investigated.
 For those aged 65 and older, it was friends.